COVID-19: Buy Ventilators With Ksh10 Billion BBI Money, Kenyans Tell Uhuru

 The funds, KoT said, can also be used to increase critical care beds in the country.

-Kenya only has 518 critical care beds to cater for patients with Nairobi county leading with 247 beds.
+Kenya has only 518 critical care beds to cater for patients with Nairobi county leading with 247 beds.
 439 beds are occupied in certain hospitals across the country.

 Some counties lack the facility.
 These include; Kitui, Nyandarua, Laikipia, Turkana, Elgeyo Marakwet, Marsabit and Migori counties.